monome/docs/docs/crow/scripting.md

 ```

 - The first 2 lines are comments just for reference (as are any lines starting with 2 or more dashes).
-- Next we see a *function* called `init` which currently only contains a comment, ie. it does nothing for now.
+- Next we see a *function* called `init` which currently only contains a comment, i.e. it does nothing for now.
 - The keyword `end` completes the function definition.

 We can now *run* the script in `druid` using the `r` command: